w3f/research/docs/polkadot/implementors-guide/subsystems-overview.md

 ## Overseer

-The overseer is the postal service: it relays messages between the other modules.
-At any time in this document when we state that a module sends a message to another, it does so via the overseer.
+The overseer is the postal service: it relays messages between the other subsystems.
+At any time in this document when we state that a subsystem sends a message to another, it does so via the overseer.
 The overseer also alerts other subsystems when they should be prepared to work on new relay parents, and when they should shut down preparations to work on old, finalized, or otherwise obsolete relay parents.

 ## Candidate Selection

-The candidate selection module is in charge of seconding 0 or 1 parablock candidates per relay parent.
+The candidate selection subsystem is in charge of seconding 0 or 1 parablock candidates per relay parent.

 ### Inbound Messages